afazrai/tryhackme-kickstart/day3-python-basics/README.md

 # Functions
 A function is a block of code that only runs when it is called, this allows reusability of codes.
-- You may or may not pass any parameters into a function
+- you may or may not pass any parameters into a function
-- You may or may not have return data
+- you may or may not have return data
 ```python
 def greeting():
   print("Hello there")